Michal Kašpárek

 hustle porn

-the fetishization of extremely long working hours (urbandictionary.com)
+hustle porn: the fetishization of [extremely] long [working] [hours] (urbandictionary.com)

 Hyperindiáni